lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 Does this mean that the M1 chip "does not work"?
 Not really.

-Digging into the Arm architecture reference manual, there is a special control register named SCTLR_EL3, the System Control Register.
+There is a special control register named SCTLR_EL1, the System Control Register for EL1.
 When writing selected bits into this register it is possible to selectively enable or disable each category of PAC.
 When these bits are zero, PACIA, AUTIA and other PAC instructions become simple NOP's.
 Authenticated branch and load instructions perform their functional task without address authentication.
 For instance, RETAA becomes a simple RET.

-However, this register is highly protected and accessible at EL3 only.
-For the record, EL means "Exception Level", EL0 is the user mode, EL1 the kernel mode, EL2 the hypervisor mode and EL3 the monitor mode.
-In most embedded systems, the EL3 monitor is part of the "Arm Trusted Firmware", usually provided by Arm as open-source code.
+The register SCTLR_EL1 must be accessed from EL1 (kernel) and controls the execution of PAC instructions at EL0 and EL1.
+Similar registers exist for EL1 and EL3, SCTLR_EL2 and SCTLR_EL3.

-**Speculation:** Apple probably developed their own EL3 monitor with specific features to control the way the PAC instructions behave, depending on the software target platform.
-When macOS boots in `arm64` mode, the EL3 monitor probably configures SCTLR_EL3 to disable the PAC features before booting outer levels.
+**Speculation:** The macOS kernel probably controls the way the PAC instructions behave, depending on the software target platform.
+When macOS boots in `arm64` mode, the kernel probably configures SCTLR_EL1 to disable the PAC features before booting.

 ### Trying the `arm64e` target platform